exograd/erl-cmdline/doc/handbook.md

 passed, or if the `help` command was used, they print the usage string to the standard output and exit with status code 0.

-The `cmdline:process_command/2` and `cmdline:process_command/3` functions
+The `cmdline:process_command/1` and `cmdline:process_command/2` functions
-behave similarly, but take a command line value instead of a program name and argument list.
+behave similarly, but take a command line value instead of an argument list.
 They are used to process the arguments of a command based on the command line value returned by a parent command or by top level argument processing.

 ## Command line data
 The following functions can be used to obtain information from a command line value returned from a parsing function:

-- `cmdline:program_name/1`: return the program name originally passed to the parsing function.
+- `cmdline:program_name/1`: return the program name.
 - `cmdline:is_option_set/2`: indicate whether an option has been defined or not.
 Note that options which have a default value are always defined even if they were not explicitely set in command line arguments.